Finding DoRI: Discovery of Retained Images in Diffusion Models: The Illusion of Memorization Locality

-Existing memorization mitigation techniques operate solely on the text embedding of the memorized prompt, assuming that disentangling the generation process from the prompt's embedding is sufficient to prevent replication.
-In the previous section, we focused our adversarial embedding search on local subspaces around the embedding of the memorized training prompt.
-Assuming that all adversarial embeddings for a specific memorized image indeed share the same local subspace, a natural mitigation would be to construct a region around each memorized embedding,~\eg an $\epsilon$-ball, and map all points within this region back to its center.
+In the previous section, we demonstrated that pruning-based memorization mitigation methods (\nemo and \wanda) can be broken by optimizing adversarial embeddings initialized \textit{near the original training prompt}.
+Here, we show that triggers in the embedding space do not need to lie close to a memorized image's prompt: even adversarial embeddings initialized at \textit{random, distant positions} in the text embedding space can still reliably trigger replication of memorized images after optimization with \dori.

-However, our findings contradict this assumption: adversarial embeddings for a single memorized image can be found evenly distributed in the text embedding space.
-To demonstrate this fact, we craft a set of 100 adversarial embeddings, denoted by \Yadv, for the same memorized image.
-Instead of initializing the embeddings with the memorized prompt, initialization is performed at random positions,~\ie for each \yadvin we have $\vy^{\smash{(0)}}_{\text{adv}} \sim \mathcal{N}(\bm{0}, \bm{I})$.
+To illustrate this, we construct a set of 100 adversarial embeddings, \Yadv, for a single memorized image, where each embedding is randomly initialized: $\vy^{(0)}_{\text{adv}} \sim \mathcal{N}(\bm{0}, \bm{I})$.
+After optimizing each embedding for 50 steps in accordance with the procedure described in~\Cref{sec:adv_embedding_optimization}, we show that every run produces a generated image highly similar to the memorized sample (all with $\bm{\text{SSCD}_\text{Orig}}$ scores clearly exceeding $0.7$).
+Despite their consistent success at replication, the optimized adversarial embeddings remain widely dispersed in the embedding space and retain a distribution similar to their random initializations, as visualized by the t-SNE~\citep{tsne} plot in~\Cref{fig:tsne_embeddings_rnd}.
+This result further refutes the assumption of input space locality.

-After optimizing each embedding for 50 steps using the procedure described in~\cref{sec:adv_embedding_optimization}, we generate the corresponding images and assess their similarity to the memorized training sample.
-Across all runs, the generated images consistently yield $\bm{\text{SSCD}_\text{Orig}}$ scores above $0.7$, strongly indicating successful replication.
-Yet, the optimized embeddings do not collapse to a single point but are scattered in the embedding space, as visualized by the t-SNE~\citep{tsne} plot in \cref{fig:tsne_embeddings_rnd}.
-We repeat the experiment by initializing $\vy^{\smash{(0)}}_{\text{adv}}$ with embeddings of 100 randomly selected, non-memorized prompts.
-Results from this experiment, presented in \cref{fig:tsne_embeddings_nonmem} (\cref{appx:text_emb_locality_ext}), draw a similar picture of evenly distributed replication triggers.
-Both results clearly demonstrate that data replication can be triggered virtually from all over the embedding space, taking away the illusion of local memorization triggers.
+We repeat the experiment by initializing $\vy^{\smash{(0)}}_{\text{adv}}$ with embeddings of 100 randomly selected, \textit{non-memorized} prompts, $\vy_{nonmem}$.
+Results from this experiment, presented in \Cref{fig:tsne_embeddings_nonmem} (see \Cref{appx:text_emb_locality_ext}), draw a similar picture of evenly distributed replication triggers.
+Both results clearly demonstrate that replication of memorized images can be triggered virtually from all over the embedding space, taking away the illusion of local memorization triggers.